 The holidays are a great time to catch up on some cricket, Netflix or head to the movies.
-This time for leasure should definately be enjoyed!
+This time for leisure should definitely be enjoyed!
 But we know long periods in these postures can result in stiff necks and aching backs.
-Scheduling in regular breaks can help you mainatain your mobility over the break.
+Scheduling in regular breaks can help you maintain your mobility over the break.

 Active catch ups

 Not for everyone, I know.
 But if friends or relatives are visiting, why not make the catch up an active one?
 Could you schedule a walk together instead of a meal?
 There are many events scheduled in and around Sydney that are also designed to keep you moving.
 I also use this trick to help me get to bed on time.
 Scheduling some morning activities with mates helps remind me to try and maintain some kind of normal sleeping pattern.

 The gift of music